 + PRO: Taipei has excellent private schools

 Taiwan has a developed world school system which is competitive and holds students to high standards.
-The international schools are excellent, although there aren’t many of them.
+Although there aren't many of them, the international schools are excellent.
 They provide a Western-style education in Taipei.

-- CON: Taiwanese traditional teaching styles and cram schools
+- CON: Taiwanese teaching style and cram schools

-Students get an overwhelming amount of homework and learning tends to be rote learning rather than being based in critical thinking.
-Many parents will say that these local schools are fantastic – they help children learn more, review more and understand more, and help them score more highly on Taiwan’s important placement tests.
+Students get an overwhelming amount of homework, and learning tends to be rote learning rather than based on critical thinking.
+Many parents will say that these local schools are fantastic – they help children learn more, review and understand more, and help them score highly on Taiwan's necessary placement tests.
 That said, most Westerners feel that the amount of time Taiwanese students spend in class just to compete at the most basic level is too much.

 Healthcare in Taipei